karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 8: Build Docker image
   - Update the Jenkinsfile to include a new stage for building the Docker image:
-    - Add a new stage called "Build Docker Image" after the "Run Tests" stage.
+    - Add a new stage called "Build Image" after the "Run Tests" stage.
-    - Inside the "Build Docker Image" stage, use the `steps` block to define the steps for building the Docker image.
+    - Inside the "Build Image" stage, use the `steps` block to define the steps for building the Docker image.
     - Use the `script` block to write Groovy code for executing shell commands.

       ```groovy
-      stage('Build Docker Image') {
+      stage('Build Image') {
         steps {
           script {
             // Docker image build steps will be added here